-Severe headache, sometimes lasting four or five days; violent retching and nausea; pyrexia of 3 or 4 degrees; tachycardia, and even paralysis of the sphincters have been recorded.
+Severe headache, sometimes lasting four or five days; violent retching and nausea; pyrexia of 3 or 4 degrees; tachycardia; and even paralysis of the sphincters have been recorded.
 In one case paraplegia of both legs was found a month after injection.
-Réclus records eight deaths in 2000 cases, and concludes "that the ordinary methods of anæsthesia cannot at the present time be replaced by this method, which is dangerous, obscure in technique, and sometimes uncertain."
-Kocher agrees with him.
-Bier himself has abandoned it pending further experiments.
-Dumont regards it as "unjustifiable."
+Réclus recorded eight deaths in 2000 cases, and concludes "that the ordinary methods of anæsthesia cannot at the present time be replaced by this method, which is dangerous, obscure in technique, and sometimes uncertain."
+Kocher agreed with him.
+Bier himself abandoned it.
+Dumont regarded it as "unjustifiable."